eforbus/perl-splunk-hec/README.md

 ## Features

   * `Splunk::HEC` provides a simple means to send HEC events to Splunk
   * Events can be sent one at a time or batched
-  * Provides a simple way to send events via the `splunk_hec_send` method

 ## Installation